ejreymond-christensen/react-memory/README.md

 # Westworld Memory
-A react single page app that lets the user play memory themed as Westworld.
+A react single page app that lets the user play memory themed on Westworld.

 ### How to use Westworld Memory
 The object of the game is to click(shoot) each character only once.
 If you choose them twice you loose.
 Max points are 12.